-One of the perks of being a work-turned stay-at-home-mom is that I can travel again with my husband when he has work trips!
+One of the perks of being a working mom turned stay-at-home mom is that I can travel again with my husband when he has work trips!
 I used to accompany him a lot before we had Fischer, but over the past two years, I haven’t been able to as much because I needed to reserve personal days for those times when little man would get sick.
 Now that I’m pregnant with baby number two, I decided it was time to treat myself (and hubby) to a little babymoon on his next work trip.

 My husband’s company hosts bi-annual company meetings that consist of both professional and company-culture development.
 Lucky for me, spouses are included in these trips!
 This time, we were treated to a three-day extravaganza in one of my favorite cities, New Orleans!
 At first I was nervous about this trip because, as a pregnant lady, I couldn’t enjoy my favorite adult beverages on Bourbon Street.
 Plus, I knew I’d be too tired to shake it late into the night on Frenchmen Street.
 But I soon changed my attitude and decided to live it up: babymoon style (sober, of course).

 I’ve done New Orleans more than a few times, in college and then for girls weekends and bachelorette parties.
 Whatever the occasion, we typically did the same things: Cafe Du Monde, basking by a pool, enjoying the nightlife.
 Somehow, it never really occurred to us that there was a whole city OUTSIDE of those few bar-lined blocks of debauchery and fun.
 On this babymoon visit, I was forced to experience the city sober.
 So, I decided it was time to really dive into the culture and history of one of my favorite cities.

 French Quarter Friday!